SpongePowered/SpongeDocs/source/plugin/data/serialization.rst

 ==========
 An alternative to DataTranslators is to use :javadoc:DataFormat, which allows you to store a ``DataContainer`` as a HOCON, JSON or NBT file.
 You can also retrieve data using ``DataFormat``.

-This is very useful if you're for example using a database to store information, as you can then serialize any ``DataContainer`` to json format.
+This is very useful if you're for example using a database to store information, as you can then serialize any ``DataContainer`` to JSON format.

-For this example we will use :javadoc:`DataFormats#JSON` to translate a ItemStack to json and back!
+For this example we will use :javadoc:`DataFormats#JSON` to translate a ItemStack to JSON and back!

 **Imports for code examples**
     import org.spongepowered.api.data.DataContainer;